GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 ## Impact Assessment

+Impact assessment is an ongoing activity.
+When an incident is first declared the impact may be unclear.
+The responders should make a best guess at impact and move forward quickly.

 Severity ratings drive the actions of the response team.
 Below are the severities ratings we use, some examples of incidents that might fall into that bucket, and some guidelines for SLs and response teams about how to treat each class of incident.
 Note the severities may (and often will) change during the lifecycle of the incident.
 That’s normal.

+### Incident Severities

+For incident response Login.gov uses a simple high/medium/low severity categorization.
+These levels are distinct from the [Comms team's levels](#crisis-comms).

-### High Severity
+#### High Severity

 High-sev incidents successfully compromise the confidentiality/integrity of Personally Identifiable Information (PII), impact the availability of services for a large number of customers, or have significant financial impact.
 Examples include: